Toby Hession: Early life and studies

 Hession was born in Peterborough.
 Between 2010 and 2015 he attended Chetham's School of Music, Manchester, studying piano with Masayuki Tayama, with whom he continues to study, and composition with Gavin Wayte.
 He read music at Clare College, Cambridge and graduated in 2018, having held a choral scholarship and an instrumental award there.

 Compositions

 Hession has written works which have been performed in numerous venues (amongst them Westminster Abbey, King's College, Cambridge, Peterborough Cathedral, etc.) by such ensembles as the Choir of Clare College, Cambridge, Aurora Orchestra, the Manchester Camerata, the Commonwealth Festival Orchestra and Inner Voices.

-Hession's recent works include a commission by The King's Singers and a set of canticles premièred by the Choir of Clare College, Cambridge in 2018.
-His works have been broadcast on Classic FM and Radio 3 and are published by Edition Peters.
+Hession's choral works include a commission by The King's Singers and a set of canticles premièred by the Choir of Clare College, Cambridge in 2018.
+His works for the stage include Told By An Idiot (2022), In Flagrante (2023) and the operetta A Matter of Misconduct!, which was first performed at the Festival Theatre, Edinburgh, on 6 June 2025 and then travelled to London's Opera Holland Park, all on libretti by Emma Jenkins.

-His works for the stage include Told By An Idiot (2022), In Flagrante (2023) and the operetta A Matter of Misconduct!, which was first performed at the Festival Theatre, Edinburgh, on 6 June 2025 and then travelled to London’s Opera Holland Park, all on libretti by Emma Jenkins.
+Hession's works have been broadcast on Classic FM and Radio 3 and are published by Edition Peters.